Overview

 generates a new string from our template by

-replacing the %d
+replacing the %d with

-the data referred to by our second argument, i
+the data referred to by our second argument, i.

 Again, let’s trace the execution of our loop: